Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 # B) Fixing from source
 > Now that we know how to break it, let's fix it!

-My ==gameplan== here is to remove the hint from `index.html` page, and then check the source code on how we can enforce the input type for the query.
+My gameplan here is to remove the hint from `index.html` page, and then check the source code on how we can enforce the input type for the query.

-## staff-only.py
+## staff-only.py (source code)
 ```python
 #!/usr/bin/python3
 # Copyright 2018-2024 Tero Karvinen http://TeroKarvinen.com